acantril/learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE4 - Migrate Database & Cutover.md

 for `Source database endpoint` pick `catdbonpremises`
 for `Target database endpoint` pick `a4lwordpress`
 for `Migration type` pick `migrate existing data` **you could pick and replicate changes here if this were a high volume production DB**
-for `Table mappings` pick `Guided UI`
+for `Table mappings` pick `Wizard`
 Click `Add new selection rule`
 in `Schema` box select `Enter a Schema`
 in `Schema Name` type `a4lwordpress`
 Scroll down and click `Create Task`

-THis starts the replication task and does a full load from `catdbonpremises` to the RDS Instance.
+This starts the replication task and does a full load from `catdbonpremises` to the RDS Instance.
 It will create the task
 then start the task
 then it will be in the `Running` State until it moves into `Load complete`